MARS-Group-HAW/MARS-Group-HAW.github.io/docs/tutorial/intro.md

 The way of creating results bottom-up from an individual's actions leading to complex effect makes multi-agent modelling especially well-suited for research in the social sciences.

 **Tick-based** simulation are in contrast to continuous simulations divided into steps.
 These steps symbolize a time-driven progress.
-Every tick stands for an equally large time frame, which is called Δt.
+Every tick stands for an equally large time frame, which is called $\Delta t$.
 This time frame is fixed for the whole simulation, so that for example a simulation is progressing in steps of 1 minute.
 Every scenario runs for a defined amount of ticks.
 In every tick all tick-based elements (agents and active layers) have the possibility to act.
-Time-referenced scenarios have a start and an end time-point and a step length (Δt).
+Time-referenced scenarios have a start and an end time-point and a step length ($\Delta t$).
 The amount of ticks is then inferred.

 ## What is MARS?